NavyAdmiral/linkmarines/2018-06-30--team/index.md

 Snapshot resume:
 Education: B.S. of Economics University of Michigan

-First what strikes is Mr. Kochis 10 - year Chinese exposure (starting from Alibaba and continued with February 2017– February 2018 work experience).
+Mr. Kochis has 10-year Chinese exposure (started from Alibaba and continued with February 2017– February 2018 work experience).
 It could probably mean that China/Hong Kong will be his first overseas markets to target/promote Smart Contract.com

 ------------------------------
 ### [Mark Oblad](https://www.linkedin.com/in/markoblad)